Definition of turnover (accounting): Income. Turnover is used interchangeably with revenue and gross income in the context of financial reporting.

 What is turnover?

-In a set of UK company accounts, you may see the total income referred to as ‘turnover’, although this figure goes by several other names, including revenue (which is preferred by IFRS GAAP) and gross income.
+However, in a set of UK company accounts, you may see the total income referred to as ‘turnover’, although this figure goes by several other names, including the revenue (which is preferred by IFRS GAAP) and gross income.

 A high-level layout of the income statement (on which the turnover figure features) is as follows:

 Turnover sometimes excludes some ‘other income’ which is seen as ancillairy to the main trading activity of a business.

 For example, a business which has invested in property or land around its factory site may receive some rental income from other tenants who presently occupy buildings which the business doesn’t yet have a use for.

 This property income will be trivial in the context of total turnover.
 It may therefore be reported as ‘other operating income’ below the gross profit line.

 This way, the profits from this activity does not appear to enlarge the gross margin of the products the company sells.

 Other examples of other income which isn’t usually reported within turnover: